wmde/wikibase-release-pipeline/docs/operating/advanced-configuration.md

 On first launch, Wikibase Suite (WBS) will create files in the `config` directory.
 This is your instance configuration. **You own and control these files.** Be sure to include them in your backups.

+If you have not already, [log in to your server and change to your Wikibase Suite directory](./README.md#accessing-your-wikibase-suite-server).

 ## `config/LocalSettings.php`

 This file is created by the [MediaWiki installer script](https://www.mediawiki.org/wiki/Manual:Install.php) and supplemented by the Wikibase container's `entrypoint.sh` script on first launch.
 Once this file has been created, you own and control it.
 You may _need_ to make changes to it for [MediaWiki major version updates](https://www.mediawiki.org/wiki/Manual:Upgrading#Adapt_your_LocalSettings.php).